Ali Dehbashi

-Ali Dehbashi (علی دهباشی) is an Iranian journalist, Iranologist, researcher and writer.
+Ali Dehbashi (علی دهباشی، born March 21, 1958) is an Iranian journalist, Iranologist, researcher and writer.
 He is the writer and editor-in-chief of Bukhara magazine, a periodical magazine on arts and culture in Persian published in Tehran.

 Ali Dehbashi is a member of Societas Iranologica Europaea (European Iranian Studies Society), and has attended many meetings in its periodical conferences in different universities and cultural centers all over the world.

 In 2014, Ali Dehbashi was prosecuted for publishing content against Islamic values in the Bukhara Literary Journal.